 Canadian Art has continued to grow, providing a destination for artists and art enthusiasts to connect and be inspired by art, in turn creating greater local, national and global visibility for the extraordinary artistic talent in Canada.

-In addition to publishing Canadian Art and canadianart.ca, the Canadian Art Foundation presents innovative events and educational programs including School Hop, Gallery Day, the TD North/South Exchange and the Canadian Art Encounters speaker series.
-This range of programs supports Canadian Art‘s mandate to engage audiences nationwide and address urgent and evolving issues through the lens of contemporary art and culture.
+In addition to publishing Canadian Art and canadianart.ca, the Canadian Art presents innovative events and educational programs including School Hop, Canada-wide issue launches, our quarterly Editorial Mentorship program and the Canadian Art Encounters speaker series.
+This range of programs supports Canadian Art’s mandate to engage audiences nationwide and address urgent and evolving issues through the lens of contemporary art and culture.